Yannick-Grunder/API-2021-HTTP-Infra/step1/README.md

 `docker build -t [IMAGE NAME] .`
 You than need to run this command :
 `docker run {--name [CONTAINER NAME]} -d -p [PORT]:80 [IMAGE NAME]`
-This runs the container is the background on the chose port and eventually gives it a meaningful name if you chose to.
+This runs the container is the background on the chosen port and eventually gives it a meaningful name if you chose to.
 Now you only need to connect to `localhost:[PORT]` and you will be connected to your static HTTP server

+## Configuration doc

+We have a content file which is just a static example internet page found for free on the internet.
+The Dockerfile simply copies the content file at the right place of an Apache app in order to access it.

 ## Original instruction